• Skip to primary navigation

 Have you ever had 'palak paneer' curry in an Indian restaurant?
 And, did you like it?

 Then you will definitely love all the flavors in this one pot palak paneer rice.
 Greens, proteins, and carbohydrates all in one dish.
 What else do we need for an easy weeknight dinner?
-That is what this easy palak paneer rice recipe offers.
+That is what this easy rice recipe offers.

 Since the last few months, we have been making it almost every week.
 We both love palak paneer curry.
 However, the thought of adding rice to it really made us excited to give this one pot spinach rice a try.